 In the UK the love affair with the white stuff began back in the 16th century when it appeared on our shores for the first time following the first wave of European exploration.
 Back then sugar was a luxury item, enjoyed only by the elite.
 Today, it is everywhere with the average Brit consuming a shocking 1.25lbs a sugar a week.

+Across the Atlantic, sugar consumption is even higher.
+Americans consume, on average, 22 teaspoon of sugar a day - double the recommended daily amount.
 Most sugar comes from the sugar cane plant, a highly water intensive crop grown mainly under monoculture condition across the tropics but most notably in Brazil and India who between them, account for just under 55 per cent of global sugar production each year according to the FAO.
 Because of the large areas required for sugar cane production, much of which takes place in ecologically important areas, sugar cane has been accused of being responsible for a greater loss of biodiversity than any other crop.

 A herb native to South American, stevia is 300 times sweeter than sugar.
 It has been used as a sweetener for centuries in South America, and in Japan, makes up 41 per cent of the sweetener market.
 So widespread is its use, before Coca Cola decided to ‘standardise’ the recipe, stevia was used in Japanese Diet Coke.